Caroline Criado Perez: Statue of Millicent Fawcett

 On 8 March 2016, International Women's Day, Criado Perez noticed the absence of any statue of a woman in Parliament Square, Westminster.
 The eleven statues, including Winston Churchill and Nelson Mandela, were all commemorating men.

 She launched a campaign for a statue of a suffragette to be erected in Parliament Square for the centennial anniversary of the Representation of the People Act 1918.
 "If we lived in a fair world, historical, non-royal women would not make up a paltry 2,7 per cent of all the statues in the UK", she wrote in the New Statesman.
 "But we do not live in a fair world.
 And I'm realistic about the pace of change".
 Her open letter to the newly elected London Mayor Sadiq Khan, published by The Daily Telegraph the following May, was signed by a number of prominent women.
 Khan soon indicated his agreement to such a development, but did not at that stage commit to the location she wished, Parliament Square.
 A petition signed by 74,000 people was presented by Criado Perez in June at an event in the Speaker's House State Rooms hosted by the Fawcett Society, with Millicent Fawcett — not a suffragette but a suffragist — now suggested as the figure to be represented.
 Criado Perez agreed.

-In April 2017, Sadiq Khan announced that Gillian Wearing had been commissioned to create a statue of Millicent Fawcett.
+In April 2017, Khan announced that Gillian Wearing had been commissioned to create a statue of Fawcett.
 Prime Minister Theresa May also signalled her approval.
-Fawcett is the first woman to be featured in a statue in the Square, and Wearing is the first female sculptor to have a statue located there.
+Fawcett is the first woman to be featured as a statue in the Square, and Wearing is the first female sculptor to have a statue located there.
 Announcing the plan for the statue of Fawcett, Khan said: "It's simply not right that nearly a century after women's suffrage, Parliament Square is still a male-only zone, and I'm thrilled that this is soon to change thanks to Caroline's inspired campaign".
 The statue was unveiled on 24 April 2018 for the commemoration of the extension of the franchise to women in 1918 - though this extension was at first on unequal terms to men.
-On the plinth of the statue are the names and pictures of 55 women (and 4 men) who fought for women's right to vote.
+On the plinth of the statue are the names and pictures of 55 women (and four men) who fought for women's right to vote.